kenttoshima/cs182project/README.md

 # Vanilla Agent
-Please refer to Sections 2.1, 2.1 and 2.3 in the paper Obstacles in Abstracting and Learning Tetris
+Please refer to Sections 2.4 in the paper Obstacles in Abstracting and Learning Tetris

 ## Getting Started
 ```